Carina-P/ms3-best-books/README.md

 ##### Major changes compared to wireframes
 ###### Home page
 - **Moved "search for book" further down**.
-Prioritized to show most popular books since it is high priority that users buys a book and I think that showing most popular books might inspire to spontaneous purchases.
+Site owner think it is high priority to make users buy books.
+By showing the most popular books first, I hope to inspire to spontaneous purchases.
 - **Most Popular books**: Shows **one book at a time**, in the carousel, instead of several books.
 Talked to users who thought it was more clear and appealing this way.
-- **Search result**/Category X: The search is shown in **own page**, instead of on the home page.
+- **Search result**/Category X: The search is shown in **a separate page**, instead of on the home page.
 This is due to clarity for the user and a more clean code.
-- **Add Book**: **One more step** to add a book: After user choosen which book to add, a form with all book information is shown.
-The forms layout is very similar to the Book details page.
+- **Add Book**: **One more step** to add a book: After user has chosen which book to add, a form with all book information is shown.
+The form layout is very similar to the Book details page.
-One more step is needed because I want to show all information that is saved for the book, make **user add a categroy group** to the book and also give user **opportunity to add grade and review instantly**.
+One more step is needed because I want to show all information that is saved for the book, make **user add a category group** to the book and also give user **opportunity to add grade and review instantly**.

 ###### Book Details/Manage book page
 - **Book information** is **not exactly the same** in page as in wireframe.
-- User **can not change Book information**.
+- User **cannot change Book information**.
 The **button**: Edit book info, is **removed**.
 Information for a book is fetched from Google Books and as I understand Google Books policy, user is not allowed to change information fetched from them.
-But category group is not fetched from Google Books so in a futher version of Best Books, changing category group should be added as a possiblity.
+However category group is not fetched from Google Books.
+So in a futur version of Best Books, changing category group should be added as a possibility.
 Books grade and reviews can be changed.
 - **Up to five reviews are shown** in this page.
-If book has more reviews than that: link to reviews page is shown.
+If a book has more reviews than that: link to reviews page is shown.

 ###### Reviews page
 - This page has not got a wireframe.
-- When talking to UI-testers it was decided that for most of the time only the five last reviews is interesting.
+- When talking to UI-testers, it was decided that for most of the time only the five last reviews are interesting.
 So in **Book Details page only up to five reviews are shown**.
 This makes the page more clear.
-- User has **oppotunity to click on link, from Book details, to Reviews page** to see all reviews, if more than five exists.
+- User has **opportunity to click on link, from Book details, to Reviews page** to see all reviews, if more than five exists.
 - This page is **designed as the layout of reviews** in Book Details page.